PSHCE / SMSC

 They have then really enjoyed writing manifestos and leaflets to advertise their party’ s ideals.

 Following our work on democracy, the Year 6 children were fortunate to have Sir Greg Knight visit to talk further about how democracy works in the political world.
 Having run our own polling station for School Council elections, the visit really cemented the process and learning for the children.
 Sir Greg Knight’s visit was also part of our Aspirations work with the children – learning more about the different job roles open to them in the future.
 Sir Greg Knight was also able to talk to some of our Lower School children who were holding an exhibition of work.

 Law, Navy, Engineering, Drama, Woodland Trust, York University Research, Pilot, Auctioneer, Marine Conservation, Hearing Dogs for Deaf People.

 The visits are led by our head and deputy head boys and head girls who conduct live interviews in assembly with the different professionals in order to find out what their job involves and what personal skills and qualities you would need to develop in order to aspire to the job.

-Head girl Chloe says, “It was so exciting to learn about each person and what they do – there’s a lot more to it than what you might first think!”
+Previous Head girl Chloe said, “It was so exciting to learn about each person and what they do – there’s a lot more to it than what you might first think!”